microsoft/terminal/doc/specs/#754 - Cascading Default Settings.md

 still be done - we'll need to do some special-case work when we're loading the user settings and we _don't_ find any existing settings.
 When that happens, we'll generate all the default user settings.
-Before we commit them, we'll check if the Powershell Core profile exists, and if it does, we'll set that as the default profile before writing the settings to disk.
+Before we commit them, we'll check if the PowerShell Core profile exists, and if it does, we'll set that as the default profile before writing the settings to disk.

 ### Unbinding a Keybinding